**FREE (PLASTIC-FREE) SHIPPING OVER $89 IN AU | $9.95 FOR AU ORDERS BELOW $89**

 Both silicone and plastic are long-lasting (Tupperware containers, anyone?).
 However, because silicone can withstand cold and heat much better than plastic, silicone wins the race saving you money and keeping rubbish out of our landfills.

 Sunlight and friction are some of the leading causes of plastic deterioration.
 Ultraviolet (UV) radiation from the sun weakens the plastic's molecular bonds, making it brittle.
-Additionally, friction from activities such as washing clothes and scrubbing plastic containers can release tiny plastic particles into the environment.
+Additionally, friction from activities such as washing and scrubbing plastic containers can release tiny plastic particles into the environment.

 Ever heard of micro-silicone?
 Me neither!

 What about silicone?
-While your silicone products will last much longer than any plastic alternative, they can’t go in your kerbside recycling bin when it comes time to let them go.
-Instead, you can send your old and retired silicone products back to Go For Zero to be recycled with TerraCycle.
+While your silicone products will last much longer than any plastic alternative, they can’t go in your kerbside recycling bin.
+When it comes time to let them go, instead you can send your old and retired Go For Zero silicone products back to us to be recycled with TerraCycle.
+TerraCycle is a company that collects hard-to-recycle goods and turns them back into usable products.

 Before you go out and fill your cupboards with silicone products, it’s important to recognise that not every silicone is made equally.